Health and Safety

 Monitor your health

 Use the Drexel Health Tracker app to monitor your health and symptoms each day and find information on what to do if you are sick.
 All students, employees, and visitors to campus are required to check in on the app each day that they will be on campus.

 Maintain distance between yourself and others.
 Reminders have been placed throughout campus to help everyone remember to stay at least 6 feet apart.
-Additional measures, such as reducing the size of in-person classes and events and installing plexiglass barriers in high-traffic areas like reception desks, are underway to promote social distancing.
+Additional measures, such as installing plexiglass barriers in high-traffic areas like reception desks, are underway to promote social distancing.

 Wash your hands frequently

 Wash your hands frequently, and for at least 20 seconds.
 Alcohol-based hand sanitizer has also been made more available on campus.